An investigation of pre-crystalline order, ruling out Pauli crystals and introducing Pauli anti-crystals: Introduction

 In particular, we consider the \emph{Configuration Density} (CD) proposed by Gajda and collaborators\cite{Gajda2016EPL}.
 This was used in a number of papers to suggest that configurations observed in fermionic systems, even without interactions, should show crystal like features, dubbed \emph{Pauli crystals}\cite{Gajda2016EPL,Rakshit2017} (see also Ref. \onlinecite{Batle2017}).
 The CD was furthermore used to support the idea that configurations featuring in the wave functions of fractional quantum Hall (FQH) systems (famously quantum liquids) could show a high degree of crystalline order\cite{Lydzba2018AnnPhys}.
 While quantum Hall systems in condensed matter do not allow for direct observation of the individual electrons' positions, analogues of integer quantum Hall states (Chern insulators) have already been created in atomic systems on optical lattices\cite{Aidelsburger2013,Miyake13}, which suggests that such observations may be possible in the near future.

 We will show first of all that particle configurations which might be considered Pauli crystals will most likely never be observed in the systems of interest.
 Then we will investigate the CD's effectiveness as a tool for detection of incipient crystalline order.
 We find that it can be very misleading, showing clear ordered structure which is actually an artifact of the method.
+In fact it was already noted in Ref.~\onlinecite{Gajda2016EPL} (figure 3) that the method can exhibit a bias towards a chosen seed configuration and we present a more systematic investigation of this bias here.

 We then consider several other methods to investigate pre-crystalline order, which are more robust and less prone to artifacts.
 The most interesting of these is the full counting statistics of the particle number in a disk of varying radius, given that the disk contains a particle at its center.
 We call this \emph{Neighbor Counting Statistics} (NCS).
 We show that the NCS gives interesting information on the local neighborhoods of the particles, which is complementary to the information obtained from the locations of peaks in the two-particle density.
 It allows \eg for a clear identification of shells of neighbors.